lesaint/lesaint.github.io/_drafts/installing_google_cloud_sdk_on_ubuntu_with_oh-my-zsh.md

  feature: feature_image_green.png
 ---

 To install the Google Cloud SDK, you can follow the [installation guidelines](https://cloud.google.com/sdk/) available online.
-But if you are running Ubuntu and uses Oh-My-Zsh (or to some extent, Zsh alone), automatic installation won't work and you need to do some manually.
+But if you are running Ubuntu and uses Oh-My-Zsh (or to some extent, Zsh alone), automatic installation won't work and you need to do some manual steps.

 ## Install via the bash installer